-Select a suitable place on the network to install the Wireless Broadband router.
-Ensure the Wireless Broadband router and the DSL/Cable modem are powered OFF.
+Select a suitable place on the network to install the Wireless Router.
+Ensure the Wireless Router and the DSL/Cable modem are powered OFF.

-For best Wireless reception and performanc +, the Wireless Broadband router should be positioned in a central location with minimum obstructions between the Wireless Broadband router and the PCs.
+For best Wireless reception and performance, he Wireless Router should be positioned in a central location with minimum obstructions between the Wireless Router and the PCs.

-Also, if using multiple Access Points, adjacent Access Points should use different Channels.
+Also, if using multiple Access Points, adjacen Access Points should use different Channels.